immixvocalensemble/immixvocalensemble.github.io/bloom.md

 Over cities over countryside
 Through ocean's deepest depths
 'till 'yond the moon and back
-The whole world she brings thus to your home<br>
+The whole world she brings thus to your home
-Where, through tube and thread and the so called "speaker", she deposits the words in the the little shells of your ears<br>
+Where, through tube and thread and the so called "speaker", she deposits the words in the little shells of your ears
-Back with you
+Back to you
 Here and now<br>
 I am happy you are listening.<br>
 Through your head, through your throat